Thursday, 30 April 2020

 I also have 3 finished books (Gunlaw, Blood of the Red, & Darker Tide), some partial books, and some short stories on Wattpad - completely free!

-Finally, don't forget my Grim Oak Press omnibuses and anniversary editions!
-You've missed out on The Broken Empire (which now sells on ebay at crazy prices) but you can still snag a copy of the signed and numbered Red Queen's War omnibus (with interior art and an exclusive novella), and pre-order the deluxe signed and numbered 10th anniversary Prince of Thorns edition!
+Finally, don't forget my Grim Oak Press anniversary editions!
+You've missed out on The Broken Empire & The Red Queen's War omnibuses (which now sells on ebay at crazy prices) & the 10th anniversary Prince of Thorns, but you can still snag the deluxe signed, illustrate, leatherbound, and numbered 10th anniversary King of Thorns edition / Emperor of Thorns edition!

 1. I would say more Hogwarts for holy assassins than gay murder nuns.